Track and Field Statistics in Philippines Sports

 For instance, based on statistics, we can win a possible 5 or 6 golds in Athletics at the SEA Games, all from Men’s Athletics.

-At the Media Lunch on Monday, I had the pressure of being called up the front by Chairman Garcia to answer questions by some of the countries ‘major’ newspapers.
+At the Media Lunch on Monday, I was pressured to be called up the front by Chairman Garcia to answer some of the countries ‘major’ newspapers.

 The Importance of Track Stats and Research in Philippine Sports

-This year, I assisted the PSC with research and statistics in regards to our athlete’s performances and a comparative study of the athletes from the other SEA Asian Nations that we would be up against in the SEA Games.
+This year, I assisted the PSC with research and statistics regarding our athlete’s performances and a comparative study of the other SEA Asian Nations athletes we would be up against in the SEA Games.

-In contrast, I was also asked to help predict the SEA Games medal count and athletes who were most likely to land the sports medals.
+In contrast, I was also asked to help predict the SEA Games medal count and the most likely athletes to land the sports medals.

 Above all, please consider a statistician’s viewpoint is likely to be very different from a coach’s viewpoint.